lokot0k/anime-girls-holding-programming-books-RESTapi/README.md

 - [x]   Finish writing a documentation for api on `/` route
 - [x]   Create POST route
 - [ ]   Make auto-update of DB due to regular commits in the original repo of images
+- [ ]   Create a program's arguments parser for changing server's settings
 - [ ]   Deploy this on VPS